softwareInkhub/firebase_auth/README.md

 - reCAPTCHA is configured as "invisible" and will auto-trigger when you send the OTP.
 - If reCAPTCHA expires, the UI will prompt you to try again.
 - Ensure your domain is listed under Authorized domains in Firebase Authentication settings.
+- If you see `auth/requests-from-referer-...-are-blocked`, allow your local origin (e.g., `http://localhost:5173/*`) in Google Cloud Console → APIs & Services → Credentials → your API key → HTTP referrers.
 - Some browsers or extensions can block third-party scripts or cookies; try an incognito window or a different browser.

 ## 4) Deploy